Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Spectral radii of transfer operators on vector bundles

 where $w$ is a smooth function.
 This is just the equation \eqref{eq:equation} in the context of Example \ref{example:scalar} with $h$ identically equal to $1/2$.
 By a von Neumann series argument, we find a continuous solution $v$ to \eqref{eq:example} given by

 We want now to investigate the regularity of $v$.
-Let $\lambda_u > 1$ and $\lambda_s = \lambda_u^{-1}$ be the eigenvalues of $T$.
+Let $\lambda_u > 1$ and $\lambda_s = \lambda_u^{-1}$ be the eigenvalues of $\phi$.
 Differentiating in the stable direction, we see that each term is multiplied by a factor $\lambda_u^n$, so that $v$ will not be differentiable (unless $\lambda_u$ is less than $2$).
 This can be mitigated by choosing $\alpha > 0$ such that $\lambda_u^\alpha < 2$ and noticing that $v$ is $\alpha$-Hölder.
 Differentiating in the unstable direction, the situation is much better since each term is multiplied by a factor $\lambda_s^n$, so that we can see that $v$ is indeed differentiable in the unstable direction.
 The proof of Proposition \ref{prop:bound_spectral_radius} is an adaptation of this observation. \end{example}

 \begin{remark} A natural question regarding the implementation of the S3 algorithm is whether the inevitable computational error will affect the quality of the approximation of the solution to an equation of the form \eqref{eq:equation}.
-A small error when computing the action of $\mathbb{T}$ on the fiber amounts to replacing the operator $\mathcal{L}_{\mathbb{T}}$ by an operator which is close in the norm topology of operators from $\mathcal{C}^{\alpha,k}\p{M;E}$ to itself.
-Thus, numerical errors made at an $n < N$ are not amplified with $n$ in \eqref{eq:equation}.
+A small error when computing the action of $\Phi$ on the fiber amounts to replacing the operator $\mathcal{L}_{\Phi}$ by an operator which is close in the norm topology of operators from $\mathcal{C}^{\alpha,k}\p{M;E}$ to itself.
+Thus, the resulting error is still small at the level of the resolvent $(I - \mathcal{L}_\Phi)^{-1}$.